Two-scale homogenization for a general class of high contrast PDE systems with periodic coefficients: A priori estimates and functional spaces for two-scale limits.

-In this subsection we derive a priori estimates for the solution $u^\varepsilon$.
-Henceforth $C$ denotes a positive constant whose precise value is insignificant and can change from line to line.
-The argument of $C$, if any, displays the constant's possible dependence on appropriate parameters related to the original problem.
+In this subsection, for a fixed $\lambda>0$, we derive in a standard way a priori estimates for the solution $u^\varepsilon$ of \eqref{weak}.
+Henceforth $C$ denotes a positive constant, independent of $\ep$ and $f^\ep$, whose precise value is insignificant and can change from line to line; $\|\cdot\|_2$ denotes appropriate $L^2$-norm.